akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240319000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 13
 Keywords: Adversarial Learning, Benchmarking
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.11310v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.11310v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.11310v1.pdf" filename="2403.11310v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.11310v2.pdf" filename="2403.11310v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 3D human pose data collected in controlled laboratory settings present challenges for pose estimators that generalize across diverse scenarios.
 To address this, domain generalization is employed.
 Current methodologies in domain generalization for 3D human pose estimation typically utilize <b>adversarial</b> <b>training</b> to generate synthetic poses for training.
 Nonetheless, these approaches exhibit several limitations.
 First, the lack of prior information about the target domain complicates the application of suitable augmentation through a single pose augmentor, affecting generalization on target domains.
 Moreover, <b>adversarial</b> <b>training's</b> discriminator tends to enforce similarity between source and synthesized poses, impeding the exploration of out-of-source distributions.
 Furthermore, the pose estimator's optimization is not exposed to domain shifts, limiting its overall generalization ability.
 To address these limitations, we propose a novel framework featuring two pose augmentors: the weak and the strong augmentors.
 Our framework employs differential strategies for generation and discrimination processes, facilitating the preservation of knowledge related to source poses and the exploration of out-of-source distributions without prior information about target poses.
 Besides, we leverage meta-optimization to simulate domain shifts in the optimization process of the pose estimator, thereby improving its generalization ability.
-Our proposed approach significantly outperforms existing methods, as demonstrated through comprehensive experiments on various <b>benchmark</b> datasets.
+Our proposed approach significantly outperforms existing methods, as demonstrated through comprehensive experiments on various <b>benchmark</b> datasets.Our code will be released at \url{https://github.com/davidpengucf/DAF-DG}.

 {{</citation>}}

-### (44/57 | 99/158) Universal Semi-Supervised Domain Adaptation by Mitigating Common-Class Bias (Wenyu Zhang et al., 2024)
+### (44/57 | 99/159) Universal Semi-Supervised Domain Adaptation by Mitigating Common-Class Bias (Wenyu Zhang et al., 2024)

 {{<citation>}}